chrislarson1/GU-ANLY-5800/README.md

 ***I am a law student.
 Can I enroll in ANLY-5800?***

 If you are interested in LLMs and AI, you are more than welcome to attend lectures.
-However, to enroll in anly-5800, you will need at least some background in the areas described in the [prerequisites section](#prerequisites).
+However, to enroll in anly-5800, you will need at least some background in the areas mentioned in the [prerequisites section](#prerequisites).
 Please contact me directly if you feel you meet these requirements.